Skip to main content

 Analyst Summary

-Both Miko Robotics and Mobileye compete directly in the AI Robotics space, making this a head-to-head matchup within the same market segment.
+Within AI Robotics, Miko Robotics and Mobileye rank among the most closely watched rivals.
 Miko is a social robotics company that builds AI-powered companion robots for children designed to foster learning, emotional development, and creative engagement through conversational AI, educational content delivery, and adaptive personality responses.
 Mobileye designs AI chips and software systems for advanced driver assistance and autonomous driving, producing the EyeQ system-on-chip series and associated computer vision software stack that is integrated into hundreds of millions of vehicles globally as the technical foundation for features including lane keeping, automatic emergency braking, and adaptive cruise control.

-Mobileye carries a known valuation of $15B, while Miko Robotics's valuation has not been publicly disclosed.
-Miko Robotics has raised $40M in disclosed funding.
+Only Mobileye has a public valuation on record ($7.6B); Miko Robotics's has not been disclosed.
+Miko Robotics has raised $102M in disclosed funding.

 Metrics Comparison